gatewayd-io/helm-charts/README.md

 | `.Release.Name`                             | The release name, used as part of the ConfigMap name.                                                  |                             |
 | `gatewaydPluginsConfig.content`             | The content of the `gatewayd_plugins.yaml` file.
 This is set as the `gatewayd_plugins.yaml` data in the ConfigMap.                                                  |                             |

 ## Usage

 Modify the [values.yaml](values.yaml) file to customize the deployment according to your requirements.
 You can override any default values as needed.
+Please refer to GatewayD [documentation](https://docs.gatewayd.io/getting-started/welcome) for more information.

 ## Contributing